jakubdolejsi/vigenere_cipher_cracker/README.md

 </li>
 </ol>

-The algorithm is based on the book [Cracking Code With Python] [1].
+The algorithm and code is based on the book [Cracking Code With Python] [1].

 ## Script description